5-9 Weeroona Avenue, Macleay Island, QLD 4184 | Property Value & History | OnTheHouse

 26/RP126474

-Last Listing description (July 2024)
+Last Listing description (August 2024)

-If you’ve been searching for the perfect acreage estate to raise your family, or looking for an island get-away to make a lifetime of memories and tradition, Emu House has it all!
+If youve been searching for the perfect acreage estate to raise your family, or looking for an island get-away to make a lifetime of memories and tradition, Emu House has it all!

-Located half-way-up Macleay Island, on the East-side overlooking Perulpa Bay and North Stradbroke Island, you’ll find this rare island acreage, awaiting its next chapter.
+Located half-way-up Macleay Island, on the East-side overlooking Perulpa Bay and North Stradbroke Island, youll find this rare island acreage, awaiting its next chapter.

-On arrival, you’ll be drawn to the imposing brick-and-timber residence sitting in the middle of this 4047m2 fully-fenced acre, surrounded by mature shady trees; lush mulched gardens; privacy hedges; a terraced lawn for long-lunches; and a vine-covered country fence, with an eclectic letter box adding colour to this amazing property.
+On arrival, youll be drawn to the imposing brick-and-timber residence sitting in the middle of this 4047m2 fully-fenced acre, surrounded by mature shady trees; lush mulched gardens; privacy hedges; a terraced lawn for long-lunches; and a vine-covered country fence, with an eclectic letter box adding colour to this amazing property.

 Double-gated entries flank each side of the wide frontage, with gravel drives leading to dedicated parking bays, the carport and plenty of open parking for larger recreational vehicles.
 A circular drive to the rear and another at the front, allows easy turning for heavier horse-floats, caravans and boats.